docker/docs/content/manuals/admin/organization/manage-products.md

 keywords: organization, tools, products
 ---

-In this section, learn how to manage access and view usage of the Docker products for your organization.
+In this section, learn how to manage access and view usage of Docker products for your organization.
 For more detailed information about each product, including how to set up and configure them, see the following manuals: